simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 * **Cost Savings**: While the initial investment in upgrading may seem significant, it can result in long-term cost savings.
 Upgraded systems are more efficient, require less maintenance, and can integrate with newer technologies, reducing overall operational costs.
 * **Scalability and Flexibility**: Upgraded systems are designed to be scalable and adaptable to changing business needs.
 They can easily accommodate growth, handle increased workloads, and integrate with other software and platforms.

-Organizations that invest in upgrading their legacy systems can gain a competitive edge, improve operational efficiency, and ensure they are well-prepared for future technological advancements.
+Organizations that invest in upgrading their legacy systems can gain a competitive edge, improve operational efficiency, and ensure they're well-prepared for future technological advancements.

 Assessing the Need for Upgrade
 ------------------------------